ACloudGuru-Resources/community-cbl-feb2022/README.md

 This episode will air on February 15, 2022 at 6pm Eastern time.
 It will be streamed on both [YouTube](https://www.youtube.com/watch?v=dDnSTs2J6fk) and Twitch.

+## Finished Version

+You can find the version from the live demo under the [finish branch](https://github.com/ACloudGuru-Resources/community-cbl-feb2022/tree/finish).

 ## What Will Be Added